 A torrent could be referring to a couple of things in this context.

 A torrent file is a tiny file, usually just a few kilobytes in size, that lets you download other, much larger files.
-This little file contains metadata, which a program called the BitTorrent client can read.
+This little file contains metadata, which the BitTorrent client can read.
 From this data, the client knows how to download the larger files.

 See Also: Fix Bootmgr Is Missing Error In Windows 10